schriftgestalt/LocalizationSuite/README.md

     brew install git-flow

 This project uses the default naming scheme suggested when initializing git flow on your checkout.
+After checking out, go into your project directory and enter:

+	git flow init -d

+You're all set :)